 The Gesamtschule combines all three tracks of school education in one comprehensive school, making it easier to switch tracks if necessary.
 It was introduced in the late 1960s with the idea to replace the traditional three school system but it was never fully adapted.
 In some German states, the comprehensive school coexists with the three traditional schools.

 While the traditional three main schools usually only have half-day classes, a lot of Gesamtschulen offer full-day classes.
+There are currently 2.141 integrated Gesamtschulen in Germany.

 Special Needs Schools In Germany